-- A. Perform hydrostatic and leakage tests in accordance with Section 02 67 40. - B. Disinfect all water mains in accordance with Section 02 67 50. - C. A tracer wire test will be conducted by Engineer or Contracting Authority prior to any pavement or surface restoration.
-The tracer wire system including terminations at all TriViews, anode ground rods, and splice kits are to be completely installed prior to tracer wire test.
+- A. Disinfect all water mains in accordance with Section 02 67 50. - B. A tracer wire test will be conducted by Engineer or Contracting Authority prior to any pavement or surface restoration.
+The tracer wire system including terminations at all test stations, anode ground rods, and splice kits are to be completely installed prior to tracer wire test.
 Any deficiency found in tracer wire system to be corrected by Contractor at Contractor's expense.